 ESTUARY: The shallow water areas of bays or the mouths of rivers and creeks.
 This is the place where ocean tides meet and mix with fresh water.

-FILTRATION: A process that separates small particles from water by using a porous barrier to trap the particles and allowing the water through.
+FILTRATION: A process that separates small particles from water by using a porous barrier to trap the particles and allow the water through.